howdyai/botkit-storage-mongo/README.md

-# botkit-storage-base
+# botkit-storage-mongo

-A sample repo for use in creating new storage modules for Botkit
+Mongo Driver for Botkit.